Deltares/GEOLib/docs/community/tutorial_dstability.rst

 Tutorial D-Stability
 ====================
 1. The model data should be set.
-This can be done by initialising the class  :class:`~geolib.models.dstability.dstability_model.DStabilityModel`.
+This can be done by initializing the class  :class:`~geolib.models.dstability.dstability_model.DStabilityModel`.

 .. code-block:: python